-Everything We Know About the iPhone 15
+iPhone 15: Latest Rumors and Everything We Know

 Apple’s A17 Bionic Chip is next—right?

-We expect Apple to grace us with the A17 Bionic in the iPhone 15 Pro/Pro Ultra/Pro Max (Seriously, I don’t know what to call it).
+We expect Apple to grace us with the A17 Bionic in the iPhone 15 Pro/Pro Ultra/Pro Max.
 But rather than focus on increasing performance—the A16 Bionic still performs better in synthetic benchmarks than the latest Android chips—Apple will likely tune battery life and power efficiency.

-The iPhone 15 Pro’s processor could be Apple’s first 3nm processor, which Bloomberg reported headed into production right after Christmas of last year.
-If this turns out to be accurate, it means Apple will have beat Android’s chip makers to the punch on 3nm.
+The iPhone 15 Pro could be Apple’s first 3nm processor, which Bloomberg reported headed into production right after Christmas last year.
+The Information recently followed up with a report that Apple was responsible for being TSMC’s “largest customer,” which manufactures its chips.
+If the 3nm makes its debut, Apple will have beat out Android’s chipmakers to the punch.